zhou-dong/elevator-control-system/README.md

 ### Data structure: Two TreeSet(Objects are stored in a sorted and ascending order)

-- up-stop-floors(TreeSet): all the floors elevator will stopped during ascent.
+- up-stop-floors(TreeSet): All the floors which elevator will stopped during ascent.
-- down-stop-floors(TreeSet): all the floors elevator will stopped during descent.
+- down-stop-floors(TreeSet): All the floors which elevator will stopped during descent.

 ### Compute the distance from elevator to pickup floor: